-Immediately change your motor oil after Motorvac cleaning to get out any cleaning chemicals that might have gotten into engine oil.
+It's not required, but I recommend changing your motor oil after Motorvac (or Seafoam) cleaning to remove any cleaning chemicals that might have gotten into motor oil.
 I recommend excellent motor oil choices below.
-If you have another preference for motor oil, then use what you want, but do change the motor oil immediately after Motorvac engine cleaning.
+If you have another preference for motor oil, then use what you want, but do change the motor oil immediately after Motorvac (or Seafoam) engine cleaning.

 I recommend using 10W30 conventional oil in a warmer climate, 5W30 conventional oil in a colder climate, or 5W40 synthetic in any climate.
 My favorite conventional oils are Shell or Pennzoil (yellow bottle), or the high mileage versions of those conventional oils are even better.
 My favorite 5W40 synthetic oils are Chevron Supreme and Pennzoil Ultra Platinum European.
 The East Coast of the USA has the highest quality crude oil in the world, which makes highest quality base oils.
 Shell and Pennzoil conventional oils are East Coast oils.
 As for synthetic, I like Chevron Supreme and Pennzoil Ultra Platinum European because they're highend 5W40 synthetic oils made specifically for gas engines.
 I personally use Pennzoil Ultra Platinum Euro because it's excellent and locally available at a good price (for what it is).
 I'd also be happy using Chevron Supreme 5W40 if it was locally available.
 IMO those 5W40 oils offer the best possible protection for our gas powered 4L engines.